dangoriaynov/speedy_econt_shipping/readme.txt

 #### Fixes
 Fixed overall price calculation.
 Hiding original div and adding totally new one to handle all ajax-based refreshes correctly Made delivery fields mandatory (in UI)
+### 1.10.1 - 2023-03-25
+#### Fixes
+Fixed 'left till free delivery' message
+Fixed unnecessary execution of functions which were invoked by timer